vyfor/cord.nvim/.github/wiki/FAQ.md

 }
 ```

-2. Set the `CORD_LOG_FILE` environment variable to a file path.
-This will redirect all logs to that file, but note that doing so will bypass the `log_level` setting and log everything.
+1. Set the `CORD_LOG_FILE` environment variable to a file path.
+This will redirect all logs to that file.
 This is useful for debugging as trace and debug logs can be very verbose and overwhelming in the editor.

 > ### Q: Can I use a custom name in my Rich Presence?